aardlyworthit/Search-and-Destroy-v3.0/HELP.md

 - Unknown mobs can't be targeted because the location isn't in your mapper db.
 For area cp's, this means you've never been to the area at all.
 For room cp's it means you haven't mapped any rooms with that name in any area — in most of these cases you'll have been to the area before, but haven't explored (i.e. mapped) every room.

 ### Gquest
-- When you join a gquest, you can do 'gq info' when the gq has started.
-S&D will read the relevant gq data and update the display with links for the mobs.
-From there, it handles just like a cp.
+- S&D handles gquest in the same way it handles campaigns.
-- The commands for campaigns and gquest are the same (xcp, go, etc.).
+- The commands for gquest are the same as for campaigns (xcp, go, etc.).
+- After joining a gquest, 'gq info' displays information.
+Once the gquest actually starts, S&D will go through 'gq info' and 'gq check' and generate targets as you'd expect.
+- The window display includes quantity indicators (e.g. kill 3 \* mobname).
+For multiple-kill targets, S&D updates the quantity as you kill them, retaining target's data and only doing 'gq check' when the last one is killed.
-- 'cp info' will reload your campaign targets, and 'gq info' will reload your gq targets, allowing you to switch between them.
+- 'cp info' reloads your campaign targets, and 'gq info' reloads your gq targets, allowing you to switch between them.
 You must use 'info' and not 'check' because S&D doesn't cache the data when switching, and will need to re-process it from scratch.
+- S&D correctly handles gquest extended time.
+- When the gquest ends, S&D reloads your cp targets (if applicable).
-- S&D is unable to address various competition mechanics, including but not limited to: bad luck, bad repop timing, PvP ganking, other player intereference.
+- S&D is unable to address various competition mechanics, including but not limited to: bad luck, bad repops, PvP ganking, or other player intereference.

 ### "goto" command — run to room within area after getting search results
 - '**go**' runs to first room on the list returned by hunt trick / quick where.